vintran93/sinatra-user-auth/README.md

 #### Step 1: Migration

-Write a migration that creates a `Users` table with columns for name, email, and password.
-Run `rake db:migrate SINATRA_ENV=test` and then run your test suite.
+Use `rake db:create_migration` to write a migration that creates a `Users` table with columns for name, email, and password.
+Run
+`rake db:migrate SINATRA_ENV=test` and then run your test suite.

 You'll see that you're passing a number of tests, including these: